The future is abstract

 The past is memory in contact

-Vision | Intention | Action | Perspective Alchemy
+Vision | Intention | Action | Self-Refraction

 A meteorologist, an environmental regulator, and a questioning child who was told the sacred had no room for him.
 One book.
 One framework.
 The chart for the ocean you were navigating all along.